-CMS 352 Web Application Development: Programming techniques and frameworks for Web-based applications.
-Topics include Javascript and server-side development using the model-view-controller design pattern.
+CMS 352 Web Application Development: Programming techniques and frameworks for Webbased applications.
+Topics include Javascript and server-side development using the modelview-controller design pattern.
 Prerequisites: CMS 270.
 CMS 375 Database Design and Development: Introduces design and implementation of database systems.
 Using a relational database as a backdrop, this course addresses design issues, structured query language (SQL), data integrity, normalization, transaction processing, writing triggers and stored procedures, and developing applications using a custom database language and with Java and JDBC.
 This course also explores NoSQL data models.
 Students will need access to a PC or Mac on which to load the database software that will be used in the course.
-Note: System requirements may vary from vear to vear.
+Note: System requirements may vary from year to year.
 Prerequisite: CMS 270.